 - Potential for external funding

-- AHS faculty who have had prior CHAD pilot grant funding in the past year (awarded in 2016) are not eligible.
+- AHS faculty who have had prior CHAD pilot grant funding in the past three years (awarded in 2015-2017) are not eligible.

 - Faculty who have received prior CHAD pilot grant funding will be required to provide information relative to their productivity with prior funding.

 - AHS faculty members, research associates, graduate students, and faculty from other campus units and other institutions may serve as co-investigators; an interdisciplinary team is strongly encouraged.